-The social distancing measures will not end quickly and will likely be instituted multiple times.
+The social distancing measures will not end quickly and are likely to be implemented multiple times.
 Experts suggest that burning out the virus requires a lockdown multiple times the length of the course of the disease, which is approximately two weeks.
 Experience from previous pandemics, such as the Spanish Flu, and from the countries affected by COVID-19 first, suggests that we could see multiple peaks in infections.
-This will likely result in jurisdictions relaxing local restrictions, having infection spread pick up again after a lag, and re-imposing the restrictions.
+This is likely to result in jurisdictions relaxing local restrictions, seeing infection spread pick up again after a lag, and re-imposing the restrictions.

-This means that you should choose countermeasures which are quick to adopt, flexible, and will serve your business well regardless of whether your physical location is capable of operating.
+This means that you should choose countermeasures that are quick to adopt, are flexible and will serve your business well regardless of whether your physical location is capable of operating.
 Happily, expanding online is all of these at once, and will continue being useful even after we reach the end of this crisis.

 Your first online store